 Home > Health & Fitness

 A C-section is the delivery of a baby through a surgical opening in the mother's lower belly area.
-It is also called a cesarean section.
+It is also called a cesarean delivery.

-Abdominal delivery; Abdominal birth; Cesarean section
+Abdominal delivery; Abdominal birth; Cesarean birth; Pregnancy - cesarean

 A C-section delivery is done when it is not possible or safe for the mother to deliver the baby through the vagina.

-The surgeon make a cut across the belly just above the pubic area.
+1. The surgeon makes a cut across the belly just above the pubic area.

-Problems with the baby:
+Problems with the baby may include:

-Health problems and medical history in the mother:
+Health problems in the mother may include:

-Problems with the placenta or umbilical cord:
+Problems with the placenta or umbilical cord may include: